karlredman/Vimwiki-Gollum-Integration/docs/extended_readme.md

 ![image](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/docs/overview.png?raw=true)

 <a name=TODO_anchor> </a>
+## Project TODO:
+* The TODO list for this project has moved to the [mockwiki](https://github.com/karlredman/Vimwiki-Gollum-Integration/blob/master/mockwiki/Vimwiki-Gollum/Project%20TODO%20List.vimwiki)

-## Known Litations / Bugs:
+## Known Litations
-* [ ] The enhanced search capibily is likey a **Security Risk**
+* The enhanced search capibily is likey a **Security Risk**
-* [ ] Spaces might be a problem in searches
+* Spaces might be a problem in searches
-* [ ] No files in the wiki repository can be named 'index.md'
+* No files in the wiki repository can be named 'index.md'
-* [X] Gollum's 'edit file page' does not default to the correct file type in the dropdown list.
-    * This means that files edited with the 'vimwiki' extension will save to the wrong filename+extension unless 'Vimwiki' is selected by the user.
-    * The problem is probably due to poor regex for the dropdown selection.
-I haven't dug into this yet.
-* [ ] searches: filenames don't get matches with expressions or options (i.e. '-e thing', 'thing.*')
+* searches: filenames don't get matches with expressions or options (i.e. '-e thing', 'thing.*')
     * files are included if only words, separated by spaces, are used
-* [ ] Following diary links from vimwiki intended for Gollum tries to create a new file -this is **BAD**
+* Following diary links from vimwiki intended for Gollum tries to create a new file -this is **BAD**
     * Won't fix
 	* This is a fundamental difference between how Vimwiki and Gollum view the physical directory strucure.
-	* redo gollum root index page to NOT include vimwiki diary pages